0xcaff/sub/README.md

 [![Build Status][build-status-image]][build-status]

 Sub is a go library to consume PubSubHubbub (PuSH) hubs.
-Check out the [documentation] for examples.
+PuSH is a server-to-server update protocol.
+It's used to notify servers about changes on other servers.
+Check out the [documentation] for examples of using this library.

 If you don't need fine-grained control of your subscriptions, check out [push-sub].
 It's a daemon which maintains subscriptions and calls specified